AbhinavReddy-Dev/reactapp/README.md

 All the components are styled in conventional way, css file is imported when required.

-GraphQL and Apollocient are used instead of REST API.
+GraphQL and Apollo client are used instead of REST API.

 /middleware folder has the code that verifies the user request and sets isAuth true if the user sends a verified token through authheader.